 - A. Amount of Guarantee.
+The improvement guarantee shall be in the amount of 125 percent of the cost to complete the work as determined by cost estimates. - Staff Recommendation Not Supported by Planning Board.
 For subdivisions of thirty-four (34) or fewer lots, the improvement guarantee shall be in the amount of 125 percent of the cost to complete the work as determined by cost estimates.
 For subdivisions of thirty-five (35) or more lots, the improvement guarantee shall be in the amount of 150 percent of the cost to complete the work as determined by cost estimates. - B. Guarantee.
-The applicant shall guarantee the installation of such improvements in an amount equal to the improvement guarantee cost to complete the work as determined by cost estimates amount by either of the methods described below. - (1) Filing a performance or surety bond or an irrevocable standby letter of credit. - (2) Depositing or placing in escrow a certified check or cash. - C. Release of Funds.
+The applicant shall guarantee the installation of such improvements in an amount equal to the improvement guarantee cost to complete the work as determined by cost estimates amount by either of the methods described below. - (1) Filing a performance or surety bond or an irrevocable standby letter of credit. - (2) Depositing a certified check or cash. - C. Release of Funds.
 Portions of the improvement guarantee may be released as work progresses, provided the following: - (1) The applicant submits a new cost estimate as described in §42-117A (Amount of Guarantee) detailing the work that has been complete and the work that is remaining.
-The amount remaining under the improvement guarantee shall meet or exceed the cost of the remaining improvements. - (2) Funds shall not be released if the property is in violation of any laws until the violations are remedied to the satisfaction of the charging party. - (3) A total of not more than four (4) requests for release of funds shall be allowed.
+The amount remaining under the improvement guarantee shall meet or exceed the cost of the remaining improvements. - (2) Funds shall not be released if the property is in violation of any laws until the violations are remedied to the satisfaction of the charging party.

+(3) A total of not more than four (4) requests for release of funds shall be allowed.
 The first request for release is eligible when twenty-five (25) percent of the work is completed.
 The second and third request for release is eligible when fifty (50) percent and seventy-five (75) percent of the work is completed.
 The fourth and final release is eligible upon completion of all required improvements listed in the improvement guarantee.
+The release of funds must include a professional Engineer's statement certifying that the work has been satisfactorily completed.